 The midfielder established himself as a key figure under Leonardo Jardim as Monaco broke PSG’s Ligue 1 monopoly in 2016-17.

-Bakayoko’s performances convinced Chelsea to sign him for £40million, but he is now back on loan at Monaco.
+Bakayoko’s performances convinced Chelsea to sign him for £40million, but he is now on loan at Napoli.

 Initially signed on loan from Benfica in 2014, Silva joined Monaco on a permanent deal for £13million in January 2015.